chirimen-oh/chirimen-oh.github.io/docs/en/firmware_update_guide_for_windows.md

   - It is included in [AndroidTool_v2.33.zip](https://github.com/chirimen-oh/CHIRIMEN-tools/blob/master/AndroidTool_v2.33.zip).

 ### Of course, the following data is required on host PC.
 - The firmware image of CHIRIMEN (In this example of description, it assumes that it is a file called update25_win.img. )
+Note: You could get OS image of CHIRIMEN [here](https://github.com/chirimen-oh/release-candidate/releases).

 ## Step by step guide
 Here, an installation procedure has been explained.